How to cut down on caffeine

 Caffeine withdrawal

 Whether you’re cutting back or giving it up completely, you may experience caffeine withdrawal.
 Be prepared for headaches, drowsiness, irritability, or even nausea and vomiting.
-While you may feel like crap at the time, it generally only takes a few days for the withdrawal symptoms to pass.… Phew!
+These symptoms usually pass within 2 to 7 days.
+Stay hydrated and get some extra sleep - you’ll feel much more naturally energized once your body resets!

 What can I do now?